Bulldog Club of America’s Ambassador for Health Awards Program

 The purpose of the BCA Ambassador for Health (AFH) program is to promote betterment of the Bulldog breed through health testing by recognizing Bulldogs, owned by BCA members, which have met specific health testing requirements.

-All Health Certificates must be submitted to OFA – THE CANINE HEALTH INFORMATION CENTER before applying for inclusion in BCA’s AFH program.
+All Health Certificates must be submitted to OFA – THE CANINE HEALTH INFORMATION CENTER before applying for inclusion in BCA’s AFH or Health Pioneer program.
+Certificates for passing results are required for all tests except the DNA testing.
+The DNA Certificate only requires testing.
+Any DNA results apply to the AFH or Health Pioneer Designations.

 All Ambassador for Health Recipients